reactjs/react.dev/content/blog/2021-06-08-the-plan-for-react-18.md

 author: [acdlite, bvaughn, abernathyca, gaearon, rachelnabors, rickhanlonii, sebmarkbage, sethwebster]
 ---

+> Update Nov.
+15th, 2021
+>
+> React 18 is now in beta.
+More information about the status of the release is [available in the React 18 Working Group post](https://github.com/reactwg/react-18/discussions/112).

 The React team is excited to share a few updates:

 1. We’ve started work on the React 18 release, which will be our next major version.